Tampa, Florida: Basketball

-The Tampa Bay Titans play in The Basketball League (TBL).
-Their home games are played at Pasco–Hernando State College.
+The Tampa Bay area does not have a professional basketball team.
+The Orlando Magic are the closest NBA team to the area, 85 miles east.

-The St. Pete Tide and the Tampa Gunners play in the Florida Basketball Association (FBA).
-The Tide's home games are played at St. Petersburg Catholic High School, and the Gunners are a travel team.
+The Tampa Bay area had several teams in minor basketball leagues.
+The Tampa Bay Titans played in The Basketball League (TBL) from 2019 to 2022.
+Their home games were played at Pasco–Hernando State College.
+The St. Pete Tide and the Tampa Gunners played in the Florida Basketball Association (FBA).
+The Tide's home games were played at St. Petersburg Catholic High School, and the Gunners were a travel team.

 Amalie Arena was used as the home of the NBA's Toronto Raptors for the 2020–2021 season because of Canadian government regulations due to the COVID-19 pandemic in Canada.
 It was the first time an NBA team played home games in Tampa, though some exhibition preseason games had been played in Tampa between the Orlando Magic and Miami Heat prior to this.

 College sports

 University of South Florida

 The University of South Florida is the only NCAA Division I sports program in Tampa.
 USF began playing intercollegiate sports in 1965.
 The Bulls established a men's basketball team in 1971 and a football team in 1997 and sponsor 17 teams in total.
 The Bulls joined the Big East in 2005, and the football team rose to as high as #2 in the BCS rankings in 2007.
 They are now part of the American Athletic Conference.
 USF has won six NCAA national championships: softball in 1983 and 1984, women's swimming in 1985, and sailing in 2009, 2016, and 2017.